danielbodnar/awesome-stars/BY-LANG.md

 - [go-kratos/kratos](https://github.com/go-kratos/kratos) - Your ultimate Go microservices framework for the cloud-native era.
 - [sdboyer/gps](https://github.com/sdboyer/gps) - your dependencies have arrived
 - [lure-sh/lure](https://github.com/lure-sh/lure) - The community repository missing from your Linux distro
-- [Vanilla-OS/apx](https://github.com/Vanilla-OS/apx) - apx is the Vanilla OS package manager.
+- [Vanilla-OS/apx](https://github.com/Vanilla-OS/apx) - Apx is the Vanilla OS package manager.
 It’s meant to be simple to use, but also powerful with support to installing packages from multiple sources without altering the root filesystem.
 - [srevinsaju/zap](https://github.com/srevinsaju/zap) - :zap: Delightful AppImage package manager
 - [cashapp/hermit](https://github.com/cashapp/hermit) - 🐚 Hermit manages isolated, self-bootstrapping sets of tools in software projects.
 - [stefanprodan/timoni](https://github.com/stefanprodan/timoni) - Timoni is a package manager for Kubernetes, powered by CUE and inspired by Helm.